charmed-kubernetes/kubernetes-docs/pages/k8s/using-vault.md

 ```

 Then follow the steps to unseal **Vault**.
 This will transition all of the
-components of the cluster to the new CA and certificates
+components of the cluster to the new CA and certificates.
+This will not cause
-(this will include restarting all of the worker
+any disruption to running workloads, but you will be unable to issue cluster
-nodes and result in a brief bit of downtime).
+commands with `kubectl` for a brief period.

 After the transition, you must remove **EasyRSA** to prevent it from
 conflicting with **Vault**: